Skip to main content

 Includes: Silver Needle (Bai Hao Yinzhen), White Peony (Bai Mu Dan), Shou Mei, Gong Mei, Darjeeling White

-The least processed tea category — young leaves and buds dried with minimal oxidation.
-White teas steep low and slow: 160–170°F for 4–6 minutes.
+The least processed tea category.
+Young leaves and buds dried with minimal oxidation.
+White teas steep low and slow: 160 to 170 degrees for 4 to 6 minutes.
 Silver Needle, made only from the unopened bud, produces a honey-melon sweetness that disappears at higher temperatures.
 Aged white teas (3+ years) tolerate higher temperatures and develop earthier, more complex notes worth logging separately.

 Oolong